 Over time:

-Plugin updates can introduce conflicts, especially if automatic rollback features are not in place to restore previous plugin versions when an update fails or causes issues.
+Plugin updates can lead to conflicts, especially if automatic rollback features aren’t in place to restore previous plugin versions when an update fails or causes issues.

-If plugins are not carefully managed, they can start conflicting with each other.
+If plugins aren’t carefully managed, they can start conflicting with each other.

 What this usually means: Your website has grown without a clear structure.
 It may have too many plugins doing similar jobs or relying on outdated ones.
-Plugin and theme conflicts are often the most frequent cause of WordPress issues, usually arising after updates.
+Plugin and theme conflicts are the most common cause of WordPress issues, often after updates.

 2. Unmanaged Updates